Chris Aspin

-Christopher Aspin (born 1933) is an English author, historian, and a retired journalist.
-Among his published works are a biography of James Hargreaves, inventor of the spinning jenny, and The First Industrial Society: Social History of Lancashire, 1750–1850, a study of the social aspects of the industrial revolution.
-Aspin has had a lifelong interest in local history and the history of the Lancashire textile industry in particular.
+Christopher Aspin (1 February 1933 – 2 February 2024) was an English author, historian, and journalist.
+Among his published works are a biography of James Hargreaves, inventor of the spinning jenny, and The First Industrial Society: Social History of Lancashire, 1750–1850, a study of the social aspects of the Industrial Revolution.
+Aspin had a lifelong interest in local history and the history of the Lancashire textile industry in particular.

 Life and career

-Aspin has spent his life in Helmshore, a small mill-town immediately south of Haslingden, Rossendale.
+Aspin spent his life in Helmshore, a small mill-town immediately south of Haslingden, Rossendale.
 In his 2003 memoir Just A Few Words: A Helmshore Boyhood he describes a friendly, polite, thrifty and hard-working community "...one half of the village being church and Tory, the other half chapel and Liberal".
 He writes warmly of his childhood memories, and how his family, friends and relatives were closely integrated into the discipline of the textile mills that provided most of the population with employment.

 Aspin attended Helmshore Council School and, after a period during the war when he was often seriously ill, he passed a scholarship examination and started at Haslingden Grammar School in 1944.
 At school his passion for cricket developed, and Haslingden Cricket Club's ground was just a short walk away.
 Here he was able to see the international professionals who played for the club as part of the Lancashire Cricket League, which gradually became an important part of his life.
-He has written on league cricket for Wisden for the past 40 years, and has acted as the Secretary of Haslingden Cricket Club for more than 40 years; he has a suite named after him at the club.
+He wrote on league cricket for Wisden for the past 40 years, and acted as the Secretary of Haslingden Cricket Club for more than 40 years; he has a suite named after him at the club.

 After school Aspin undertook National Service in the RAF and, on completing this, he formed Helmshore Local History Society with his friend Derek Pilkington.
 In 1949 Aspin started work as a journalist, including the Lancashire Telegraph.
 Most of his working life was spent at the Manchester Evening News where he wrote on business, finance and music.
 He also acted as local correspondent for The Times, The Guardian, and The Daily Telegraph.
-He retired from journalism in 1993, but has continued to research and write books.
+He retired from journalism in 1993, but continued to research and write books.
 During the 1960s, with Derek Pilkington and others, he helped with the transition of Higher Mill, Helmshore, into its role as Higher Mill Textile Museum.

+Aspin died after a short illness in Blackburn, Lancashire on 2 February 2024.